A Time Capsule of the 2010s

 Annie Baker’s The Antipodes (2017)

 Some of the most exciting cultural experiences I’ve ever had came from the mind of the playwright Annie Baker, whom I first encountered in 2009 when the incredible Circle Mirror Transformation premiered off-Broadway.
-Though Baker then won the Pulitzer for 2014’s The Flick, my favorite work of hers—and a piece of writing and performance I’ve obsessed over since seeing it at New York’s Signature Theater—was 2017’s The Antipodes, a quiet philosophical thriller about how we tell stories.
+Though Baker then won the Pulitzer for 2014’s The Flick, my favorite work of hers—and a piece of writing and performance I’ve obsessed over since seeing it at New York’s Signature Theatre—is 2017’s The Antipodes, a quiet philosophical thriller about how we tell stories.
 Set inside a Hollywood writer’s room, the one-act play sees a group of “creators” (mostly men) pontificate, argue, and thoughtfully muse on just how to tell the perfect tale, seemingly trapped in an office complex while the world around them quietly disintegrates.
 Baker might be the superlative artist of the decade for me because of her incredible grasp on the nuance of human conversation, her mix of compassion and contempt for contemporary life, and her ability to charge the most elementary interactions with drama, humor, and terror.

 Phantom Thread (2017)

 I sat down to Paul Thomas Anderson’s latest and greatest film, Phantom Thread, expecting a stern drama about the pressures and limits of genius.
-And while its portrayal of the fictional dressmaking maestro Reynolds Woodcock (Daniel Day-Lewis) revels in its protagonist’s irascible superiority, it does so while being one of the funniest and tender films of the decade.
-In probing Reynolds’s partnership with his muse Alma (Vicky Krieps), Phantom Thread becomes a curiously honest portrayal of the push and pull that comes with partnership and marriage.
+And while its portrayal of the fictional dressmaking maestro Reynolds Woodcock (Daniel Day-Lewis) revels in its protagonist’s irascible superiority, it does so while being one of the funniest and most tender films of the decade.
+In probing Reynolds’s partnership with his muse, Alma (Vicky Krieps), Phantom Thread becomes a curiously honest portrayal of the push and pull that comes with partnership and marriage.
 It’s also a hilarious comedy of manners that doesn’t shy away from the odd, sometimes sad inner compulsions that drive Reynolds in and out of Alma’s arms.
 Anderson is arguably the most compelling American director working today, and this is his inarguable masterpiece.

 Tron: Legacy (2010)